 - There is always a box on hand for the donation of books which the Friends of the Jefferson-Madison Regional Library uses for the “Books Behind Bars” program.
 This program provides reading materials for those who are incarcerated across the Commonwealth of Virginia.

-- During the latter part of the year, the congregation collects stamps, greeting cards and stationery as well as toiletry kits for those incarcerated at Fluvanna Women’s Correctional Center as part of an area-wide faith community effort called the Inmate Christmas Gift Program.
+- During the latter part of the year, the congregation collects stamps, greeting cards and stationery as well as personal care items for those incarcerated at Fluvanna Women’s Correctional Center as part of an area-wide faith community effort organized by GraceInside, Virginia’s prison chaplain service.
 We typically reach, or exceed, our goal of 200 toiletry kits and contribute many boxes of writing supplies for the women as well.
 Often some of our renters and friends of church members join us in supporting the women by bringing their contributions to the church too.

 - The church provides space for Virginia Organizing to keep a box for the collection of cell phones, printer cartridges and accessories which are later recycled — it’s one of V.O.’s fundraising initiatives.